, 2013 ACDA National Conference, Dallas, TX

 similar to those found on the Fundamentals Placement Exam.

-to access answers to the Fundamentals Placement example exam.
+Click on the links below to access the answers to the sample Fundamentals Exams.

 Advanced Placement Exam

-The Advanced Placement exam is designed for transfer students and students with an AP theory score of 4 or 5.
+The Advanced Placement exam is required of all transfer students and students with an AP theory score of 4 or 5.
+This placement

 to access an example exam with problems similar to those found on the Advanced Placement Exam.